Quwaysim/notes_to_self/coding_style_guides/java_coding_style_guide.md

 # 3. Switch Statements

 Switch statements fall-through by default, but this can be unintuitive.
-If you require this behavior, comment it.
+If you require this behavior, comment it. <br>

-Alway include the `default` case.
+Alway include the `default` case. <br>

 __BAD:__